Skip to main content

 A woman with grey-green eyes looks over the rims of her round tortoiseshell glasses

-What are the most common eye colours?
+The most common eye colours

 Brown eyes